-HAYWOOD COUNTY SCHOOLS - ANNUAL PUBLIC NOTICES 2015-16
+HAYWOOD COUNTY SCHOOLS ANNUAL PUBLIC NOTICES 2017-18

 At the beginning of each academic year, school districts are required, pursuant to federal and state laws and regulations, to provide students and their parents with certain annual notices.
-Below is an updated Campbell Shatley model annual public notice that includes required notices for all students in grades K-12.
+The Following is an updated list of annual public notices for all students in grades K-12.

-A. Student Records: Family Educational Rights and Privacy Act (FERPA)
+1. Student Records: Family Educational Rights and Privacy Act (FERPA)